Being an introvert won’t take anything away from your role as a mom. In fact, your kids will get something extra special from you.

 See if you recognize yourself in these traits and remember that you’re giving your children a wonderful gift of having you: an introverted mom.

 Do I want to listen to my son tell me about his Minecraft world … for the 189th time?
 No, but I’m pretty good about feigning interest (at least for a while).
-But when it comes to hearing things about my kid’s day, I’m all ears.
-I love learning more about what’s going on in their lives — it makes mine more interesting.
+When it comes to hearing things about my kid’s day, I’m all ears.
+I love learning about what’s going on in their lives — it makes mine more interesting.

-My husband enjoys telling all kinds of stories and filling our childrens’ minds with obscure facts and “Dad Jokes.”
+My husband enjoys telling all kinds of stories and filling our children’s minds with obscure facts and “Dad Jokes.”
 Yet what I enjoy most is hearing what my kids have to say (even if it’s ridiculous).
-Listening helps me see through their young eyes.
+Listening helps me see through their young eyes, which helps us build deep bonds that will last a lifetime.
 From birth, I’ve told my kids, “You can always tell mom anything,” and I mean it.

 2. We’re strongly empathetic — if my child is in pain, I’m in pain.